rrigato/architecture/chaos_engineering/first_edition.md

 - two types of software engineering practice adoption patterns:
   - them vs. us = technology implementation requirements are forced onto engineers
   - process enablers = supporters/evangelists earn buyin by educating on why the process is worthwhile

+- devops can have centralized tooling teams, but each individual team is responsible for the runtime operation of their service